-7. Increase vehicle value-based rate of governmental services tax (GST)
+Mechanism is capable of strong alignment with guiding principle Acchanism is capable of some alignment with guiding principle Overview of revenue options analysis 7.
+Increase vehicle value-based rate of governmental services tax (GST)

+Financial Sustainability and Sufficiency The current GST is about 0.7% of the value of the entire state vehicle fleet.
+Increasing that to 0.82% would generate \$100 million in 2021 and a net present value of \$2.129 billion through 2040 at a 4% discount rate.
+This mechanism increases revenue faster than road usage. reaching 81% higher by 2040.
 Nevada assesses a value-based "governmental services tax" on vehicles at 4% of the DMV Valuation, which is 35% of the manufacturer's suggested retail price (MSRP).
 Statutes provide a depreciation schedule based on vehicle age.
 The amount of revenue generated could be increased by increasing the tax rate, increasing the DMV Valuation percentage, or reducing the depreciation schedule.

-The current GST is about 0.7% of the value of the entire state vehicle fleet.
-Increasing that to 0.82% would generate \$100 million in 2021 and a net present value of \$2,129 billion through 2040 at a 4% discount rate.
-This mechanism increases revenue faster than road usage, reaching 81% higher by 2040.

-Value-based vehicle taxes capture revenue from users of the system, but do not correlate to system usage.

-Vehicle value-based taxes tend to perform well along lines of social equity since lower-income households tend to own older (therefore more depreciated) vehicles and lower-value vehicles.

-This revenue source is not subject to constitutional restrictions on spending.
-Currently the vast majority is dedicated to uses other than transportation spending.

-Zero-emission vehicles tend to be newer and more costly than other vehicles.
+User equity Value-based vehicle taxes capture revenue from users of the system, but do not correlate to system usage.
+Social equity Vehicle value-based taxes tend to perform well along lines of social equity since lower-income households tend to own older (therefore more depreciated) vehicles and lower-value vehicles.
+Flexibility This revenue source is not subject to constitutional restrictions on spending.
+Currently the vast majority is dedicated to uses other than transportation spendina.
+GHG emissions Zero-emission vehicles tend to be newer and more costly than other vehicles.
 Value-based taxes will result in higher tax incidence on owners and purchasers of such vehicles.

-Although transparent, the method of calculating vehicle value can be difficult to explain, resulting in questions and complaints from customers.
+Transparency Although transparent, the method of calculating vehicle value can be difficult to explain, resulting in guestions and complaints from customers.
+Efficiency